Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Homogeneous Feature Spaces and Label Spaces

-\paragraph{Classifier-based Methods} \citeN{Xu2014a} propose an incremental domain adaptation for object detection by assuming weak-labelling.
-Specifically, the adaptation model is a weighted ensemble of source and target classifiers and the ensemble weights are updated with time.
+\paragraph{Self Labelling} Xu et al.~\citeN{Xu2014a} assume a weak-labelling setting and propose an incremental method for object detection across domains.
+Specifically, the adaptation model is a weighted ensemble of the source and target classifiers and the ensemble weights are updated with time.